 - Ordering from a menu

-We’re committed to not only treating brain injury patients, but actively seeking to improve outcomes with our long history of in-house research.
+We’re committed to not just treating brain injury patients, but actively seeking to improve all brain injury outcomes worldwide with our long history of in-house research.

 Using outcome-oriented data collected over the last 20-years and through international collaborations, our clinicians and scientists are shaping brain injury rehabilitation’s future to improve lives.